ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

              0.70710678+0.j],
             dims=(2, 2))
 ```

-#### Outputs:
 ![]({{ '/assets/article_images/2022-01-12-quantum-tuto-p1/output_46_1.png' | relative_url }})

-As you will come to understand, entanglement is really one of the most important properties of quantum mechanics that is harnessed in QC.
-While a classical bit can remain in one state only, a quantum state with $n$ qubits can be entangled in possibly $2^n$ states.
-When performing computation, the challenge is to apply gates appropriately such that the output is the solution to your problem.
+As you will understand, entanglement is really one of the most important properties of quantum computing.
+While a classical bit can be in one state only, a quantum state with $n$ qubits can be a linear combination of $2^n$ states!
+In this entangled state might be hiding the solution to your problem.
+When performing computation, the challenge is thus to apply gates appropriately such that the system's state decoheres to the whished solution.

 ## Measurements